gman11/image-processing-API/README.md

 imageName is the name of the image with type.

-the width is the widht size.
+the width is the width size.

 the height is the height size.